By William A. Lasher

 “A completely legal artificial lifeform,” responds McKenna curtly.
 “I’m an ADU security sentry and it may be time for me to telephone our—”

 The KT opens fire.
-The laser blast goes through Danny’s torso, knocks him to the floor, and keeps going.
-After burning a hole through the exterior wall, various agents in the parking lot jump for their lives as the neon yellow beam flashes between them.
-Powerful enough to burn through almost anything, the laser cuts a hole through the chain link fencing, takes the corner off a speed limit sign, crosses West Baseline Road, and scores a direct hit on a Cowboy Kyle’s Last Ride Funeral Parlor billboard.
+The laser blast goes through Doyle’s torso, and he collapses on the floor.
+Next, it burns a hole through the exterior wall, and agents in the parking lot jump for their lives as the neon yellow beam flashes between them.
+Powerful enough to burn through almost anything, the laser cuts a hole through the chain link fencing, crosses West Baseline Road, and scores a direct hit on a Luke Hoxie’s Last Ride Funeral Parlor billboard.

 “What’re the directional blast coordinates?”